ICHydro/anaconda/installation/README.md

 Download anaconda and copy the contents of the www/ directory to the root of your web server, for instance:

+### Mac/Linux

 ```
 curl -O https://codeload.github.com/ICHydro/anaconda/zip/master
 unzip master
 cp anaconda-master/www/* /var/www/html/
+cp anaconda-master/www/.htaccess /var/www/html/
+cp anaconda-master/www/.bowerrc /var/www/html/

 ```

 ## 3. Installing dependencies

 Anaconda depends on several external php and javascript libraries.
 The easiest way to install and update them is by using a dependency manager.
-Anaconda uses composer for php dependencies and bower for javascript libraries.
-As composer fetches libraries from github, so git has to be installed and configured as well.
+Anaconda uses composer for php dependencies, which in its turn uses bower for javascript libraries.
+As composer fetches libraries from github, git has to be installed and configured as well.

+Note: if you prefer not too install the additional software on your production server, you can install the dependencies using another system, and move it onto the server afterwards.
+Of course

 ### Installing git